 - Decide a business address (usually a mailbox number) for your virtual office.
 If you want a more professional sounding address, you can use a Commercial Mail Receiving Agency (CMRA).

-- Analyze which connectivity options are available for you.
+- Analyse which connectivity options are available for you.
 It can include emails, online forums, messengers, cell phones, Direct Inward Dialing (DID) and Voice over IP (VoIP).

 - Furnish the location you have chosen for virtual office with essentials.
 Also make sure that you leave enough space for equipment and installation of necessary devices like scanners and computers.

 - Make a list of software applications (such as Microsoft Office and Microsoft Excel) you’ll need and install them.
 There are several packaged applications for business needs available.
 You can also go for specially designed applications for presentations, meetings and conferencing.

 - One of the most important components of a virtual office is the telephone system.
 For virtual phone systems, you’ll need to pick up a business phone number, set a message for greeting and add departments and employees to it.
 If you want calls to be managed in your absence too, go for a modern phone system that comes with an Interactive Voice Response (IVR).